Responsible Gambling Practices

 - Apps and tools to block gambling access at global level – A number of options exist that do a good job of limiting access to any form of gambling on the Internet.

 - Other responsible gambling principles – Responsible gambling is not simply limited to tools that can be used by players to control their gambling habits.
 These principles also focus on keeping gambling fair, protecting players, prevention illegal practices, etc.

 - Our approach to responsible gambling – We have our own opinion on what we consider responsible and irresponsible in the gambling industry, which also influences the way we rate online casinos and operate our website.

-Please note that although these options can be effective at monitoring and regulating your gambling habits, they probably won’t be able to help you overcome problem gambling completely.
-If you really struggle with gambling, we recommend checking out other ways to overcome problem gambling.
+Please note that although these options can be effective at monitoring and regulating your gambling habits, they probably won't be able to help you overcome problem gambling completely.
+If you really struggle with gambling, we recommend checking out our separate article describing ways to overcome problem gambling.